 For Teachers: Our School Programs

-Each year, thousands of school children visit the Mabee Farm for exciting hands-on history programs.
-Explore with your students themes of early American life on the farm, teamwork, and technology on a field trip to the oldest working farm in the Mohawk Valley!
+Mabee Farm is the Capital Region’s destination for hands-on history.
+Students explore themes of early American life on the farm, teamwork, and technology on a field trip to the oldest working farm in the Mohawk Valley!

 Our history programs meet the New York State learning standards for social studies education and appeal to multiple learning styles through hands-on participation, inquiry-discussion, and sensory stimulation.